 In response to the growing reach of CJH – and the growing awareness of the threat it poses – today’s top retailers are increasingly turning to the kind of Customer Hijacking Prevention technology we offer to stop client-side threats from damaging their sales revenue, brand reputations, and customer retention efforts.

-In addition, some retailers – such as Samsonite – are boosting their marketing KPIs by specifically targeting “infected” consumers (those who use digital devices infected with ad-injecting malware).
-This is an effective way to target marketing campaigns, because “infected” shoppers actually tend to convert at higher rates than other consumers – especially once their injected ads are blocked.
+In addition, some retailers – such as Samsonite – are boosting their marketing KPIs by specifically targeting “hijacked” consumers (those who use digital devices hijacked with ad-injecting malware).
+This is an effective way to target marketing campaigns, because “hijacked” shoppers actually tend to convert at higher rates than other consumers – especially once their injected ads are recovered.

 How effective is Customer Hijacking Prevention?